nithinivi/Dotemacs/README.md

 # Dotemacs
 My emacs config.
-The main focus was on speed and well as light weight build
+The main focus was on loading speed and python development